astramieri/oracle-ai-vector-search/docs/vector_search.md

 One of the biggest benefits of Oracle AI Vector Search is that **semantic search on unstructured data** can be combined with **relational search on business data**.
 This eliminates ata fragmentation between multiple systems.

 Oracle AI Vector Search also supports **Retrieval Augmented Generation (RAG)**, a breakthrough generative AI technique that combines large language models (LLMs) and private business data.
-RAG provides higher accuracy and avoids having to expose private data by including it in the large language model training data.
+RAG provides higher accuracy and avoids having to expose private data by including it in the LLM training data.

 ## Vector Data Type

 **Vector Data Type** was introduced in Oracle Database 23ai.

 Vector Data Type allows you to store vector embeddings alongside other business data.
-In other words, it allows you to apply semantic queries on business data.
+In other words, it allows you to apply **semantic queries on business data**.

 ## Vector Embeddings

 Vector embeddings are **mathematical representations of data points**.
 They assign mathematical representations based on meaning and context of unstructured data.

 Vector embeddings can be used to **represent almost any type of data**, including text, audio, or visual such as pictures.

-And they are used in **proximity searches**.
+Vector embeddings are used in **proximity searches**.

 In order to get vector embeddings, you can either use ONNX embedding machine learning models or access third-party REST APIs.

 ## Similarity Search

 Vector data is usually unevenly distributed and clustered into groups that are semantically related.
-Doing a similarity search based on a given query vector is equivalent to retrieving the **k nearest vectors** to your query vector in your vector space. **It is important to find the relative order of distances rather than the actual distance.**
+Doing a similarity search based on a given query vector is equivalent to retrieving the ***k* nearest vectors** to your query vector in your vector space. **It is important to find the relative order of distances rather than the actual distance.**

 Similarity searches tend to get data from one or more clusters, depending on the value of the query vector and the fetch size.
 Searches can be approximate or specific.